You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 GPS Computer for Navigation on Gravel Bike Tours

-Gravel riding begins where the known paths end.
+Graveling starts where the known paths end.
 But where exactly is that?
-With a GPS bike computer, or bike navigation, navigation in unfamiliar terrain is significantly easier.
-For example, you can plan a cool gravel tour with Komoot or download an already planned tour and then easily follow it under the guidance of your bike navigation.
+With a GPS bike computer, that is, a bike navigation system, the navigation in unfamiliar terrain is considerably easier.
+You can plan a cool gravel tour with Komoot, for example, or download an already planned tour and then easily follow it under the guidance of your bike navigation.
 With this gravel bike accessory, you can definitely enhance your rides and add more variety to your tours.
 Even a simple speedometer is a lot of fun, as you can track duration, speed, and distance.

-Whether you prefer devices from Garmin or Wahoo is purely a matter of taste, we can recommend both manufacturers.
+Whether you prefer to use devices from Garmin or Wahoo is purely a matter of taste, we can recommend both manufacturers.

 Bike Navigation